dr-lab/advanced_lane_detection/writeup_submission.md

 2. There are more other ways used here than P1, like camera calibration, perspective transformation, poly line fit.
  3. For next step, need more time to tune the line detection algorithms, to work on the challenge videos.
  4. Performance wise, there should still some space which can be improved, e.g. re-use previous frame's finding, not full-scan the each frame.
+ 5. We can spend more time on the paramters tuning, like "area of interestes", "sobel kernel size", I only use HLS space and S channel, we can try some other channel with proper filter threshold may can get better results.